UninvitedActivity/UninvitedActivity/11_NewlyRegisteredDomains/README.md

 # Newly (Recently) Registered Domains (NRDs / RRDs)

 I have implemented a process using the script from PeterDaveHello (linked below) to create a set of Newly Registered Domain DNS block lists for Pi-Hole.
-The raw lists will be published into this (11_NewlyRegisteredDomains) directory, whilst the Pi-Hole compatible lists will be published into the Pihole directory.
+The raw lists will be published into this (11_NewlyRegisteredDomains) directory, whilst the Pi-Hole compatible lists will be published into the PiHole directory.

 This is the implemented process: